West Texas Trail Walkers

 Highlights: Red rock, canyon views of Chisos Mountain and Santa Elena Canyon

 Trail Description: The Blue Creek traverses several plant zones: dry desert grasslands, oak-covered canyon bottom, sotol grasslands and high woodlands.
 About a mile from the Homer Wilson Ranch Overlook, all hikers will pass through some of the most colorful red rock formations in the park.
-The trail is very steep for the 15k and 20k distances.
-This is an out-and-back hike.
+The trail is very steep for the 15k distance.
 If the trail gets too steep, please turn around.

 Restrooms: Sotol Vista (1/4 mile beyond the overlook)